CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 The Level 3 prior period results are presented on a pro forma basis adjusted to reflect changes made to customer assignments between the wholesale and enterprise channels at the beginning of 2017 due to mergers between certain customers and other changes.

 Unless otherwise noted, Level 3 revenue and sales comparisons to prior periods are provided on a year-over-year basis and a constant currency basis.
 Finally, certain Level 3 metrics discussed in the call today exclude acquisition-related expenses associated with the CenturyLink transaction.
-Those metrics are adjusted EBITDA, capital expenditures, free cash flow and net leverage, and we footnoted the details in our press release and earnings presentation.
+Those metrics are adjusted EBITDA, capital expenditures, free cash flow and net leverage, and we've footnoted the details in our press release and earnings presentation.

 We also ask that you review our disclosure found on this slide as well as in our press release and in our SEC filings, which describe factors that could cause our actual results to differ materially from those projected by us in our forward-looking statements.

 Now moving to slide 3.
 We ask that you also note that our earnings release issued earlier this afternoon and the slide presentation and remarks made during this call contain certain non-GAAP financial measures.
-Reconciliation between these non-GAAP financial measures and the most comparable GAAP financial measures are available on our earnings release and on our website at ir.centurylink.com.
+Reconciliation between these non-GAAP financial measures and the most comparable GAAP financial measures are available in our earnings release and on our website at ir.centurylink.com.

 And now turning to slide 4, your host for today's call is Glen Post, CenturyLink's Chief Executive Officer.
 Joining Glen on today's call are Jeff Storey, CenturyLink's President and Chief Operating Officer; CenturyLink's Executive Vice President, Stewart Ewing; and Sunit Patel, CenturyLink's Executive Vice President and Chief Financial Officer.